-As permitted by the Securities and Exchange Commission (the "SEC"), we are furnishing to stockholders our Notice of Annual Meeting, Proxy Statement and 2014 Annual Report primarily over the Internet.
-On or about April 30, 2015, we mailed to each of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") containing instructions on how to access and review the proxy materials via the Internet and how to submit a proxy electronically using the Internet.
+As permitted by the Securities and Exchange Commission (the "SEC"), we are furnishing to most of stockholders our Notice of Annual Meeting, Proxy Statement and 2015 Annual Report primarily over the Internet.
+On or about April 1, 2016, we mailed to most of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") instead of printed copies of our proxy materials, which contains instructions on how stockholders can access and review the proxy materials via the Internet and vote their shares.
 The Notice of Internet Availability also contains instructions on how to receive, free of charge, paper copies of the proxy materials.
-If you received the Notice of Internet Availability, you will not receive a paper copy of the proxy materials unless you request one.
+All stockholders who do not receive a Notice will receive a printed copy of the proxy materials by mail.